General Compliance & Annual Filing Requirement in Hong Kong

 • For a company limited by guarantee, 9 months after the end of the company’s accounting period.

-A penalty for late annual filing will be imposed in the form of a higher registration fee ranging from HK$870 to HK$4,800 depending on the lateness of the filing and the type of company.
-Furthermore, if the company fails to comply with the annual filing, every responsible person and/ or agent who authorize the default are liable to be prosecuted.
-The maximum penalty for each breach is HK$50,000 and a daily default fine of HK$1,000 can be imposed if it is a continuing offense.
+Late annual filings incur a penalty in the form of a higher registration fee, depending on the extent of the delay and the type of company.
+This can range from HK$870 to HK$4,800.
+Additionally, if the company fails to comply with the annual filing, every responsible person and/or agent who authorized the default can be prosecuted.
+The maximum penalty for each breach is HK$50,000, and a daily default fine of HK$1,000 can be imposed for continuing offenses.

 How is the Annual Filing submitted?